 Our Response:

 God's Sabbath law was clear and resolute.
-The Israelites were not to come into contact with profane labor on holy time, let alone purchase the fruit of it.
+The Israelites were not to come into contact with profane labor on holy time, let alone seek it out and purchase it.
 Furthermore, everyone INSIDE the camp was bound by that law.
-In other words, no one could labor on the Sabbath or sell the fruit of that labor on God's day--PERIOD.
+In other words, no one could labor on the Sabbath or sell the fruit of that labor on God's day—PERIOD.

 At this point, it is interesting to note that when Nehemiah powerfully addressed the profaning of God's Sabbath by the Jews in Jerusalem, he locked non-believers (men of Tyre) out of the city.
 He also rebuked the nobles of Judah for allowing them access to Jerusalem on the Sabbath in the first place.
 Nehemiah also made it absolutely clear that God's people were not to engage in labor on His Sabbath, nor were they to patronize labor on this day.
 He commanded them, in no uncertain terms, to not buy ANYTHING (Neh.
 10:31).
 There was no limitation to this directive.

 For the UCG to claim that the there is nothing in the fourth commandment regarding going to restaurants is a disgraceful attempt to manipulate language.
 God's law addresses Sabbath meals in a way that leaves no room for the scriptural trickery employed by UCG's doctrinal committee.
 Furthermore, these men would be well advised to take their own advice about making up "rules for Sabbath observance that are outside the bounds of what God has given."
-And make no mistake about it: teaching that going to restaurants is acceptable with God falls into that category.
+And make no mistake about it: teaching that it is acceptable with their Creator to seek out the services of Sabbath breakers and pay for their sin breaks all records in making things up.

 Counter Argument